mountetna/metis-cip-utils/README.md

 The numbers `2` and `3`, for the `redis_db_index`, are arbitrary and are only for example purposes.
 You can use any of the sixteen db "banks" from 0 to 15.

-As we complete more scans we can layer over our previous `updates` and get reports for when and where something was added (reports are output at the end of an update).
+As we complete more scans we can layer over our previous 'updates' and get reports for when and where something was added (reports are output at the end of an update).

 ex:
 ```
 $ bin/metis_utils update 2 [remote_scan_oct_30.csv]
-$ bin/metis_utils update 3 [local_scan_oct_12.csv]``
+$ bin/metis_utils update 3 [local_scan_oct_12.csv]
 ```

 ### Comparing and report generation.